twilson63/express-couchUser/readme.md

 # express-user-couchdb - ExpressCouchDb Module

-This module is a simple authentication api built on top of couch's user model.
+This module is a authentication lib built on top of couch's user model.

 ## requirements